-• Updated on Mar 22, 2024
+• Updated on Jun 17, 2024

 A Complete Guide To Restricted Areas and the Required Permits in Nepal

 Trekking in Nepal is a popular adventure activity from low altitudes to high all with splendid views of the hills and Himalayas.
-Trekkers can choose the trail according to their interest, physical fitness level and time frame.
+Trekkers can choose the trail according to their interest, physical fitness level, and time frame.

-Normally, trekkers in Nepal are allowed to trek as Free Individual Trekkers (FIT) or in a group of different sizes.
+Normally, trekkers in Nepal are allowed to trek as Free Individual Trekkers (FIT) or in groups of different sizes.
 However, there are some trekking areas in Nepal known as ‘Restricted Areas’ which are highly monitored and regulated by the government of Nepal and hence Free Individual Trekkers are forbidden to trek.

-Trekking into these restricted areas required Special Permits, which are known as Restricted Areas Permits (RIP).
+Trekking into these restricted areas requires Special Permits, which are known as Restricted Areas Permits (RIP).
 These permits can only be obtained from the Department of Immigration in Kathmandu through an authorized trekking agency (only).

 If you are interested in restricted areas trekking in Nepal, make sure you contact an authorized trekking agency registered in Nepal, like Discover Altitude.
 If so, then the agency can apply for restricted area permits on behalf of the trekkers (foreign nationals).